-If you have been abused or neglected at Aperion Care Chicago Heights, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at Aperion Care Chicago Heights, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 Aperion Care Chicago Heights is an Illinois nursing home.
 Aperion Care Chicago Heights is licensed to Riviera Care LLC.
 Aperion Care Chicago Heights is located at 490 West 16th Place, Chicago Heights, IL 60411 with telephone number 708-481-4444.
 Aperion Care Chicago Heights has 200 beds and 95 staff members.
 The Illinois Nursing Home Care Act governs Aperion Care Chicago Heights.

 Aperion Care Chicago Heights’ Address, Phone Number, and Contact Information

 Aperion Care Chicago Heights

 Chicago Heights, IL 60411